40net-cloud/fortinet-oci-solutions/FortiADC/Standalone/terraform/README.md

 # FortiADC standalone deployment on OCI

 This Terraform stack deploys a single Fortinet FortiADC virtual appliance from Oracle Cloud Marketplace.
-It follows the two-interface standalone pattern used by the FortiGate standalone template:
+It uses the primary OCI VNIC only:

-- `port1` is the frontend and management interface.
+- `port1` carries management and application traffic.
 It can receive an ephemeral public IP.
-- `port2` is the private backend interface used to reach application servers.

 The stack is compatible with OCI Resource Manager and standard Terraform workflows.